davidfstr/Crystal-Web-Archiver/README.md

 * The UI does not allow a group to be changed once it is defined.
 In particular the source of a group cannot be changed in the UI.
-    * As a workaround, create a new group with the desired changes and delete the old group.
+    * As a workaround, add a new group with the desired changes and forget the old group.

 * robots.txt is not obeyed.
   [(#31)](https://github.com/davidfstr/Crystal-Web-Archiver/issues/31)